-The Land Buy-Back Program for Tribal Nations (Buy-Back Program) is interested in partnering with tribes to gain their direct participation in land consolidation efforts.
-Tribes have the opportunity to actively participate in the process, including identifying acquisition priorities and conducting owner outreach and education.
-Tribes are encouraged to become involved in the Program and funds are available to support tribal involvement through cooperative agreements.* Tribal involvement will improve the Program's effectiveness and efficiency while minimizing administrative costs.
+The Land Buy-Back Program for Tribal Nations (Buy-Back Program) is interested in partnering with tribes to gain their direct participation in implementing land consolidation activities.
+Tribes have the opportunity to actively participate in the process, including identifying acquisition priorities and conducting landowner outreach and education.
+Tribal involvement will improve the Program's effectiveness and efficiency while minimizing administrative costs.

+Tribes are encouraged to become involved in the Program through cooperative agreements* or memorandums of agreements (MOA),** as appropriate.
 Tribes are not required to enter into cooperative agreements to participate in the Program.
-In certain cases, such as when a tribe is not seeking funding to partner with the Department on land consolidation efforts, it may be unnecessary and other vehicles, such as memorandums of agreements (MOA),** may be used.
-Tribes wishing to enter into MOAs should contact the Program directly.
+In certain cases, such as when a tribe is not seeking funding to partner with the Department on land consolidation efforts, a cooperative agreement may be unnecessary and an MOA may be used.
+Tribes wishing to enter into MOAs should contact the Program.

 The Buy-Back Program held an open solicitation from November 8, 2013, through March 14, 2014, during which tribes with jurisdiction over the most fractionated locations were invited to submit letters of interest or cooperative agreement applications for participation in the Program.
 The more than 50 submissions that were received helped to inform an initial implementation schedule, announced in May 2014, as well as additions to that schedule, announced in November 2014, for implementation of the Buy-Back Program through the middle of 2017.
-These 42 locations represent more than 80% of all the fractional interests across Indian Country.
+These 42 locations represented more than 80 percent of all the fractional interests across Indian Country.

-As the name suggests, this document provides guidance to tribes on how to prepare their cooperative agreement applications, especially the Application Narrative.
+This document provides guidance to tribes on how to prepare their cooperative agreement applications, especially the Application Narrative.

 These standard, government-wide required forms must be submitted as part of a tribe's cooperative agreement application package to the Buy-Back Program:

-Although this template will be completed with individualized tribal information, the terms and conditions contained within the agreement may not be modified, with the exception of compelling circumstances to be determined on a case-by-case basis.
+Although this template will be completed with individualized tribal information, the terms and conditions contained within the cooperative agreement may not be modified, with the exception of compelling circumstances to be determined on a case-by-case basis.
 This standardization is to ensure efficiency and fairness to all parties choosing to enter into cooperative agreements in light of the Program's limited time and resources set by the Cobell Settlement.

 *A cooperative agreement is a legal instrument, similar to a grant, that represents the relationship between the Federal Government (i.e., Buy-Back Program) and a recipient (i.e., tribe).
 Its principle purpose is to transfer a thing of value (e.g., funding) to a recipient to carry out a public purpose of support or stimulation, as authorized by the Federal Government.
 When completing the activities under a cooperative agreement, substantial involvement is expected between the parties.